-Figures in Rand 2022 2021

-5. Trade and other receivables
+6. Trade and other receivables

-Other receivables - accrued interest 4 965 557 -
+Other receivables - accrued interest 567 119 4 965 557

-Prepaid expenses 81 426 -
+Prepaid expenses - 81 426

-5 046 983 -
+567 119 5 046 983

 Exposure to credit risk

 An impairment analysis is performed at each reporting date using an ECL model to measure expected credit losses (ECLs).
 The provision rates are based on days past due for groupings of various customer segments with similar loss patterns (mainly customer type).